turbot/guardrails-docs/docs/runbooks/enterprise-install/update-ted/index.md

 Common errors with a TED update:

-### Inability to Locate Provisioned TED Product
-Users may encounter difficulties locating a TED provisioned product if they were not the original provisioning user.
-- Changing the Access Filter in AWS Service Catalog from User to Account can resolve this issue by allowing users to view provisioned products across their entire account.

 ### Permissions Issues

 - Current logged in user doesn't have permission to modify/update/create resources in the stack.